Aflac Medicare Supplement Review

 Generous household discount opportunitiesPrescription drug coverage is not provided

-Our research indicates that Aflac is a strong option for those seeking a Medigap policy, as they are set to make a big impact in the Medicare Supplement insurance market and gain prominence.
+Overall, our research indicates that Aflac is a strong option for those seeking a Medigap policy, as they are set to make a big impact in the Medicare Supplement insurance market and gain prominence.

 What Medigap Plans Does Aflac Offer?

 Aflac offers a selection of Medicare Supplement (Medigap) plans designed to help cover out-of-pocket costs that Original Medicare (Parts A and B) does not pay, such as copayments, coinsurance, and deductibles.
-These plans provide financial protection by reducing the burden of unexpected medical expenses, ensuring beneficiaries have predictable healthcare costs.

-1. Medigap Plan G – The Most Comprehensive Option
+Medigap Plan G: Most Comprehensive

-• Coverage: Plan G is one of the most comprehensive and widely chosen Medicare Supplement options.
+Plan G is one of the most comprehensive and widely chosen Medicare Supplement options.
 It covers almost all gaps in Original Medicare except for the Part B deductible ($257 in 2025).

 • Part A hospital coinsurance and an additional 365 days of hospital coverage after Medicare benefits are exhausted.